-The Research Ethics Office, chair and vice-chair will determine whether a study will be reviewed via a delegated review method or a full board review method.
+The Research Ethics Office and the HSREB Chair together will determine the risk level of the study and the determination of a review via a delegated or a full board review method.
 The review should be proportionate to the level of risk to the participants and researchers (i.e., the greater the risk, the greater the level of scrutiny).
+Minimal risk is defined in the TCPS2 as follows: "Research in which the probability and magnitude of possible harms implied by participation in the research is no greater than those encountered by participants in those aspects of their everyday life that relate to the research."
 There are two types of reviews:

-- Delegated review for minimal risks studies (Delegated reviews will undergo review by the research ethics coordinator and 1-2 reviewers of the board). - Full Board review for more than minimal risk studies.
-(Full Board reviews will undergo review by the research ethics coordinator and every member of the full board.
+- Delegated review for minimal risk studies (Delegated reviews will undergo review by the research ethics office and 1-2 reviewers of the Board). - Full Board review for more than minimal risk studies.
+(Full Board reviews will undergo review by the research ethics office and every member of the Full Board.

-If concerns are presented about the appropriate level of review, this will be discussed with the chair of GREB.
+If concerns are presented about the appropriate level of review, this will be discussed with the Chair of GREB.

-5.1 Ongoing/Continuing Reviews/Closure
+5.1 Ongoing/continuing reviews/closure

-Once a protocol has been reviewed and granted GREB approval, the protocol must be re-reviewed through the submission of a renewal application on an ongoing basis until all study activities have concluded by either a delegated review or a full board review process.
+Once a protocol has been reviewed and granted GREB approval, the protocol must be re-reviewed on an ongoing basis.
+Once the study activities have stopped, the protocol can then be 'closed' through the submission of a study closure.
 GREB must maintain ethical oversight for the duration of the study.
-GREB can suspend or withdraw the approval of any project that does not comply with the approved protocol.
+GREB can suspend or withdraw the approval of any project that does not comply with the approved protocol or if major ethical concerns arise.